Fine Art

 Description

-This is the largest recent shelled gastropod and the largest gastropod by weight.
+This is the largest recent (as opposed to fossil) shelled gastropod, and the largest shelled gastropod by weight.
 (However, the largest shell-less gastropod or slug is Aplysia vaccaria, a giant sea hare known as the California black sea hare.
-The largest A. vaccaria has been measured at 99 cm in length, making it the longest gastropod, and weighing in at almost 14 kg.)
-An extremely large fossil gastropod is Campanile giganteum.
+The largest A. vaccaria has been measured at 99 cm in length and weighing in at almost 14 kg).
+An extremely large species of fossil gastropod is Campanile giganteum.

-The overall height (also known as length) of the shell of S. aruanus is up to 91 cm[7] (see also Hawaiian Shell News, 1982).
-The weight of the shell is about 1800 g.
+The overall height (also known as length) of the shell of S. aruanus is up to 72 cm.

 Juvenile shells show a long tower-shaped protoconch or embryonic shell of 5 whorls, which is usually lost in the adult.[12]
 This protoconch is about 2.5 cm long and looks so unlike the adult shell that it was described by George Washington Tryon in 1887 as a different species.